 Erez Katz, CEO and Co-founder of Lucena Research

 One of the biggest challenges in machine learning research is to identify the best model from an array of trained models.
-Here I’ll review several metrics by which models are traditionally measured.
+Here I’ll review several metrics by which models are traditionally measured for quantitative .
 I will then further hone in on AUC score, one method you should consider using to compare between a wide set of models.

 TensorBoard, a machine learning open source platform developed by Google, provides an excellent visualization of an artificial neural network model training in process.
 The binomial classifier of a stock forecaster image below presents the compelling precision and accuracy of a trained model.

 A (1) label represents the stock reaching a meaningful target % change within 21 days.

 You can clearly see how over time, the model improves.
 With more data, the model’s accuracy and precision improve.
 Hence, the model is learning.